ichilton/fog/lib/fog/bigv/README.md

     bin/fog

-or

-    require './lib/fog'
+or:

-in irb or a ruby file.
+    require './lib/fog'    # in irb or a ruby file.

 ### Bundler